noi2coco/DimDoors/README.md

 [![Build Status](https://api.travis-ci.org/DimensionalDevelopment/DimDoors.svg)](https://travis-ci.org/DimensionalDevelopment/DimDoors/builds)

 ## Overview
-This is the main repository for the rewrite of Dimensional Doors by StevenRS11.
+This is the main repository for the rewrite of Dimensional Doors by StevenRS11 for 1.16.5+.
 This repository contains the up-to-date code base and commits submitted.

 ## Discord Server
 For the main bits, we have a Discord server made specifically for talking about Dimensional Doors.
 It's also the place where the devs meet to discuss current progress on certain aspects, and get feedback from the team.